Intout/SnapKit-and-GraphQL-Practice/README.md

 If user selects same filter tags cell, selected tag setted to nil on Main Table View.

 ![MVVM diagram for Filter View.](./images/FilterViewMVVMPattern.png "Filter View MVVM")

+### UITest

+General functionality of the application is tested via UITest.
+If application launch arguments is "Testing" animataion disabled for the performance of the testing.
+UITest flow as follows:

+- Application launches without animations.
+- Cell count in main table view added to memory.
+- Filter button gets pressed.
+- If Filter View appears, first case is successful.
+- First cell in the filter table view gets pressed.
+- If Filter View disappers, second case is successful.
+- If current cell amount lesser than previous one (If data filtered), third case is sucessful.
+- Process from the swcond step is repeated.
+This time if current cell amount greater than previous one (filter removed), last case is successful.

+### Integration Test

+Application has 2 main data process methods.
+First one, fetching charater data from RestAPI; second one, downloanding thumbnail image from given URL.
+If operation results are succesful, test cases considered successful, otherwise cases considered as failure.